Nicotine replacement therapy: Society and culture

 NRT products were first approved for use in the United States in 1984.
-Nicotine replacement products are on the World Health Organization's List of Essential Medicines..
+Nicotine replacement products are on the World Health Organization's List of Essential Medicines.
 They are available as generic medication.

 Formulations

 The nicotine patch is a once-daily, longer-acting form of NRT.
 An advantage of the nicotine patch is its simple compliance; it does not require active use throughout the day.
 The gum, lozenge, sublingual tablet, oral inhaler, oral spray, and nasal spray are acutely dosed products, providing the user with the benefit and ability of self-titrating based on cravings.

-Brand names include Commit Lozenge, Nicoderm, Nicogum, Nicorette, Nicotex, Nicotinell, and Thrive.
+Brand names include Commit Lozenge, Nicoderm, Nicogum, Nicosure, Nicorette, Nicotex, Nicotinell, and Thrive.
 NRT products contain similar pharmaceutical grade nicotine as is used in e-cigarettes.

 Medicines

 In 2015, the United States Public Health Service listed seven agents for the stopping of tobacco, which included five nicotine replacement treatments (nicotine patches, gum, lozenges, inhalers, and nasal sprays) and two oral medications (bupropion and varenicline).
 Other NRT options are available, including nicotine mouth sprays and sublingual tablets.